Thomas Oliphant (journalist): Life and career

 Oliphant was born in Brooklyn, New York.
 He graduated from La Jolla High School in California and in 1967 from Harvard University.

-In 1968 he joined the Boston Globe.
+In 1968, he joined the Boston Globe.
 During his career with the newspaper, he served as its Washington correspondent and reported on ten Presidential campaigns.
 The Boys on the Bus, Timothy Crouse's account of the 1972 United States presidential campaign, included Oliphant as one of the prominent journalists among "the boys" covering the campaign.

 Oliphant was one of three editors who managed The Globe's coverage of school desegregation in Boston, work which won a 1975 Pulitzer Prize, and he was a finalist in 1980 in the category of Editorial Writing.
 He also received a writing award from the American Society of Newspaper Editors.

 In March 2005, Oliphant suffered a brain aneurysm.
-His account of the experience and his recovery appeared in The Globe on June 5, 2005, At the end of 2005, he was one of 32 Globe staff members who accepted a retirement buyout package from the New York Times Company, owner of The Globe.
+His account of the experience and his recovery appeared in The Globe on June 5, 2005.
+At the end of 2005, he was one of 32 Globe staff members who accepted a retirement buyout package from the New York Times Company, the owner of The Globe.